 - Buddha Statues: While many things are the same in Buddhism, if you were to get something for a friend such as a Buddha statue, you will be easily overwhelmed by the choices.
 The one you pick out (perhaps because it looks pretty to you), is from a different school of Buddhism than your friend practices.
 A Buddha statue is often used in a practitioners home altar and is a personal choice, so it’s best to ask if you want to get them one and go on a window-shopping trip where they can pick out a few they like (this way you can keep an element of surprise).
 Be sure to search Amazon for Buddha statues and comparison shop.

 Are you trying to understand your Buddhist friend, relative, or family member?
 Click here to read my article (Understanding a Buddhist During Christmas).
-And the following books can also help with understanding (in-fact, they might be a good gift for your Buddhist friend as well).
+And the following books can also help with understanding Christianity and Buddhism (in-fact, they might be a good gift for your Buddhist friend as well).

 Living Buddha, Living Christ